pfafman/meteor-iron-table/README.md

 Meteor-Iron-Table
 ====================

 Paging Table for IronRouter and Meteor.
+Only downloads the current page to the client and also is set up for inline editing and a light schema.

 ## Installation